Gerrit Adriaensz Berckheyde

 From 1654 to 1660, the brothers travelled through Germany and ended up painting for Charles the 1st in Heidelberg, where they both received a gold medal for their work.
 However, the brothers were unable to adjust to life at court and returned to Haarlem.

 After returning to Haarlem, Gerrit became a member of the Lucas guild and together with his brother he moved into a house/atelier next to the Grote or Sint Bavo church in Haarlem.

 After visiting the inn, Gerrit drowned in the Brouwersvaart on 14 June 1698.

 The work of Gerrit Adriaensz Berckheyde

 After his return from Germany, Gerrit mainly painted townscapes of Haarlem, Amsterdam and The Hague.
 The painters Johan Lingelbach and Jan van Huchtenburg provided these paintings with figures.
 His paintings were of a high standard.

 A masterpiece by Gerrit Adriaensz Berckheyde on your wall?

-Do you want one of Gerrit Adriaensz Berckheyde’s masterpieces on your wall?
-Take a look at his paintings and choose your favorite painting in the desired size.
+Do you want one of Gerrit Adriaensz Berckheyde's masterpieces on your wall?
+Take a look at his paintings and choose your favourite in the desired size.